enkidevs/curriculum/General/Networking/network-models.md

 - `Application` Layer: provides an *interface* needed by applications to communicate within a network
 - `Presentation` Layer : checks the data to ensure that it's compatible with the communications resources
-- `Session` Layer : handles authentication and authorisation functions
+- `Session` Layer : handles authentication and authorization functions
 - `Transport` Layer : ensures the complete delivery of the data
 - `Network` Layer : handles packet **routing** via logical addressing and switching functions
 - `Data Link` Layer : transfers data between adjacent network nodes